yentsun/config/README.md

 features:

 - environment sections merged with default
-- typecasting (values that look like numbers are numbers, not strings)
+- typecasting (values that look like numbers are returned as numbers, not strings)
 - fetch values from remote storage (only Azure Vault currently)

 It was made to achieve two things: